Skip to content

 Audit mode vs CTF mode

 ADscan has two scan modes.
-For compliance reports, always use --type audit.
+For compliance reports, always use audit mode (--type audit in CI, or pick audit at the REPL prompt).

 ModeWhat it doesUse for